Summer CAL: Welcome!Published on 30 July 2019 By Merion 3 min read

 Colors are usually dictated by yarns, I only use natural fibers, and when I find a yarn I like, I like to buy all the shades so I have the whole color wheel to work with." - Amanda Perkins

-She explains "I prefer softer tonal shades, I was an indie dyer for 12 to 13 years and exclusively used natural plant dyes, so my palette has nearly always been based around natural color.”
+She explains "I prefer softer tonal shades, I was an indie dyer for 12 to 13 years and exclusively used natural plant dyes, so my palette has nearly always been based around natural colour.”

 After studying at art college, she specialized in textiles, and has never looked back, following in the footsteps of her mother (who worked for Singer), her grandfather, who was an upholsterer and his mother and grandmother were both professional seamstresses – textiles are in the blood!
 Her children grew up surrounded by yarn, fabric and sewing machines!
 Take a look at Amanda’s fabulous blog!